CitizensFoundation/policy-synth/agents/docs/src/connectors/documents/googleDocsConnector.md

 async getDocument(): Promise<string>
 ```

-Fetches the content of the Google Docs document specified in the configuration.
+Fetches the content of the Google Doc specified by the `googleDocsId` configuration.

-### Returns

-- `Promise<string>` - The content of the Google Docs document as a string.

 ### updateDocument